rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

         {reply, {ok, ReqID}, State#state{stats=Stats}};

-The next excerpt is responsible for reconciling divergent versions of `#incr` values.
-I feel like I could probably clean this up but the main thing to take away is that it uses the context data to determine the max count for each coordinator and then sums them up to arrive at the resolved total.
+The next excerpt is the code responsible for reconciling divergent versions of `#incr` values.
+I feel like I could probably clean this up but the main thing to take away is that it uses the context data to determine the max count for each coordinator and then sums them to arrive at the correct total.
 Make sure to notice that it returns a new `#incr` value that has both the new `Total` **and** the max count from each coordinator.

     -spec reconcile([A::any()]) -> A::any().
     reconcile([#incr{}|_]=Vals) ->